Skip to main content

 What should I do if an injury occurs?

-For all on-the-job injuries and illnesses (including bloodborne pathogen exposures), the employee's supervisor must be notified immediately, and an Employee Report of Injury Form (PDF) completed and signed by the employee and supervisor.
-The supervisor of the employee must also complete a Concentra Authorization Form for Employee Injury (PDF).
+For all on-the-job injuries and illnesses (including blood-borne pathogen exposures), the employee's supervisor must be notified immediately, and an Employee Report of Injury Form must be completed and signed by the employee and supervisor.
+The employee's supervisor must also complete a Concentra Authorization Form for Employee Injury (PDF).

 Please note that employees must submit the report within 30 days (the statutory limit in Missouri) or workers' compensation benefits may be denied.